DIOR27/pysign_ec/README.md

 # Digital Signature Script

-This script allows you to add a digital signature to a PDF file.
+This script allows you to add a digital signature to a PDF file like FirmaEC does.
 It also provides an option to add a watermark to the PDF.

 ## Prerequisites